Springhill House: George Lenox-Conyngham

 Col. William Conyngham died without issue in 1784.
 The estate passed to his brother David Conyngham who also died childless four years later.
 As a result, the estate then passed to the son of their sister Ann who had married Clotworthy Lenox of Derry, grandson of James Lenox, Alderman of Derry (Mayor of Derry 1693 and 1697), remembered as one of the leaders of the Siege of Derry and the city's Member of Parliament 1703–1713.
 Col. George Lenox, upon inheriting the estate, adopted the name Lenox-Conyngham and his descendants lived in the house until 1961.
 George served under Castlereagh in the Irish Volunteers but, after being betrayed by Castlereagh, resigned his commission in disgrace in 1816.
 As a result of this, combined with his depressive nature, he committed suicide later that year.
-His 2nd wife Olivia (4th daughter of William Irvine of Castle Irvine, Co.
-Fermanagh) is said to haunt the house to this day and is reputed to be the best documented ghost in Ireland.
+His 2nd wife Olivia (4th daughter of William Irvine of Castle Irvine, County Fermanagh) is said to haunt the house to this day and is reputed to be the best documented ghost in Ireland.
 George Lenox-Conyngham married as his first wife Jane Hamilton of Castlefin, by whom he had a son and heir William Lenox-Conyngham.
-Jane's mother was Jean Hamilton, daughter of John Hamilton of Brown Hall Co.
-Donegal; Jean married John Hamilton of Castlefin Co.
-Donegal, and after his death married George Lenox-Conyngham's uncle William Conyngham.
+Jane's mother was Jean Hamilton, daughter of John Hamilton of Brown Hall County Donegal; Jean married John Hamilton of Castlefin County Donegal, and after his death married George Lenox-Conyngham's uncle William Conyngham.

 William Lenox-Conyngham, and the Lissan House connection

 From George, the house passed to his eldest son William Lenox-Conyngham in 1816.
 He had been a talented lawyer in Glasgow but left his legal career to run the estate.
-In 1818 he married Charlotte Staples, daughter of the Rt.
-Hon.
-John Staples of Lissan House near Cookstown.
+In 1818 he married Charlotte Staples, daughter of John Staples of Lissan House near Cookstown.
 John Staples was a respected lawyer and member of the Irish House of Commons.
 Staples first wife was Harriet Conolly of Castletown House in County Kildare.
-The descendants of their eldest daughter Louisa Anne inherited Castletown Houseafter the death of Lady Louisa Conolly in 1821.
-His second wife was the Hon.
-Henrietta Molesworth, daughter of Field Marshal Richard Molesworth, 3rd Viscount Molesworth.
-Their son Thomas Staples became the 9th Baronet Lissan.
+The descendants of their eldest daughter Louisa Anne inherited Castletown House after the death of Lady Louisa Conolly in 1821.
+His second wife was Henrietta Molesworth, daughter of Field Marshal Richard Molesworth, 3rd Viscount Molesworth.
+Their son Thomas Staples became the 9th Lissan Baronet.

-During William Lenox-Conyngham's tenure, the estate was drained and improved and a large well-appointed dining room was added to the rear of the house, complete with a 17th-century Italian chimneypiece salvaged from Frederick Augustus Hervey's (the Earl of Bristol and Bishop of Derry) Ballyscullion House near Bellaghy which was demolished in about 1825.
+During William Lenox-Conyngham's tenure, the estate was drained and improved and a large well-appointed dining room was added to the rear of the house, complete with a 17th-century Italian chimneypiece salvaged from Frederick Hervey, 4th Earl of Bristol's Ballyscullion House near Bellaghy which was demolished in about 1825.